arnovanstaden/n8n-fe-task/README.md

 Please fix our layout at [fix-layout](http://localhost:3000/fix-layout) page.
 The red module box should be placed right beside the two title boxes, somehow it slipped down for us.
 Maybe you can even explain to us why this did happen?

+## My Notes

+### Diagnosis
+Incorrect use of Box Model.
+The section with articles had a width of 75% and the aside had 25%, which = 100% and is fine, but the added 1rem of padding on the section wasn't taken into account in the 75% width and thus the total for the two elements was > 100%, hence it couldn't fit into the same row.

+### Problem
+Incorrect box sizing property (set to default content-xox)

+### Solution
+Change box-sizing property value to box-sizing to take the padding into account.

 # 2. Make our page responsive:

 Please make our page ([fix-responsive](http://localhost:3000/fix-responsive)) responsive while maintaining the hierachy of importance.
 Do your best at making it fit the screen more appropriately at any screen size.